anson09/blog/2018/Research on how defer influences browser rendering process.md

 - all script will start download defore dom parsed, because a preanalysis.
 Specific start time of preanalysis resources download is influenced by the priority of resource
 - use preload or adjust request priority is anothor topic

-event flow: domInteractive -> deferjs -> DOMContentLoaded -> load img -> domComplete -> onLoad
+event flow: readyState:interactive-> deferjs -> DOMContentLoaded -> load img/iframe... -> dreadyState:complete -> onLoad

 by the way,
-async script don't wait anything else, nothing wait async script, except it excute may block dom parse. dynamic insert script default is async, if we need certain order, set `script.async = false` module script default is defer
+async scripts don't wait anything else, nothing wait async script, except it's excuting may block dom parse. dynamically inserted script is async by default, if we need certain order, set `script.async = false`. module script is defer by default